probonopd/dipulOsmAnd/README.md

 # dipulOsmAnd

-All important information on the current NOTAMs, RMZs and TMZs for UAS in German airspace as offline tiles for [OsmAnd](https://osmand.net/)
+All important information on RMZs and TMZs for UAS in German airspace as offline tiles for [OsmAnd](https://osmand.net/)

 ## Motivation